Responsible Disclosure Policy

 - Do not disclose any reported issues to third parties, or publish such reported issues publicly

-By acting in accordance with the guidelines above and responsibly submitting your findings to Dentsu International, Dentsu International agrees not to pursue legal action against you unless it is compelled to do so by a regulatory authority, other third party, or applicable laws
+By acting in accordance with the guidelines above and responsibly submitting your findings to dentsu, dentsu agrees not to pursue legal action against you unless it is compelled to do so by a regulatory authority, other third party, or applicable laws

-Once a report is submitted, Dentsu International commits to provide prompt acknowledgement of receipt of all reports (in any event, within 5 business days of submission).
-Where possible, Dentsu International shall use commercially reasonable endeavours to keep you reasonably informed of the status of any validated vulnerability that you report through this program
+Once a report is submitted, dentsu commits to provide prompt acknowledgement of receipt of all reports (in any event, within 5 business days of submission).
+Where possible, dentsu shall use commercially reasonable endeavours to keep you reasonably informed of the status of any validated vulnerability that you report through this program

 When reporting a potential vulnerability, please include a detailed summary of the vulnerability.
 This shall include the following: